 You could be mistaken for missing Sheep Hills, there is almost nothing there, especially no public amenities, however it is where the last lot of silos were painted.
 For these Melbourne street artist Adnate was commissioned to produce some portraits on it.
 Adnate does a lot of indigenous portraits around Melbourne and anyone who loves street art knows his work.
 I was lucky and got to meet him a couple of times.

-Three remaining silos
+Two remaining silos

 To finish off here is a map of Victoria and you can see where the Wimmera and Mallee are.